Mapmark/100DaysOfCloud/Journey/003/Readme.md

 ```

 ## Internet Gateway
-An internet gateway(IGW), is a redundant, and highly available VPC component that allows communiation between your VPC as well as the internet.
+An internet gateway(IGW), is a redundant, and highly available VPC component that allows communication between your VPC as well as the internet.
 An IGW supports both, IPv4 traffic as well as IPv6 traffic.

 An Internet gateway serves two purposes
 - Target in your VPC route tables for routable traffic